-Experimental AI-generated summary referencing Polymarket data · UpdatedTrump drops Powell investigation by…?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedTrump drops Powell investigation by…?

 Trump drops Powell investigation by…?